rainmana/cursorifier/README.md

 2. Read the cursor rules guidelines
 3. Generate cursor rules using Claude Sonnet 3.5
 4. Save the output to a `<repo-name>.rules.mdc` file

+## Installing Rules in Cursor

+After generating your rules file, you'll need to install it in Cursor:

+1. Open Cursor editor
+2. Go to Settings > AI > Rules
+3. Click "Add Rules File" and select your generated `.rules.mdc` file
+4. Restart Cursor to apply the new rules

+For more detailed instructions, see the [official Cursor documentation](https://docs.cursor.com/context/rules-for-ai).

 ### Options